MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-grouping-visuals.md

 ![Screenshot showing hide and display groups.](media/desktop-grouping-visuals/grouping-visuals-05.png)

 When you hide a group, all visuals within that group are hidden, indicated by their eye button being grayed out (unavailable to toggle on or off, because the entire group is hidden).
-To hide only certain visuals within a group, simply toggle the eye button beside that visual, and only that visual in the group is hidden.
+To hide only certain visuals within a group, toggle the eye button beside that visual, and only that visual in the group is hidden.

 ## Selecting visuals within a group

 There are a few ways to navigate and select items within a group of visuals.
 The following list describes the behavior:

-* Clicking on empty space within a group (such as white space between visuals) does not select anything
+* Clicking on empty space within a group (such as white space between visuals) doesn't select anything
 * Clicking a visual within a group selects the entire group, a second click selects the individual visual
 * Selecting a group, and then another object on the report canvas, then selecting **Group** from the right-click menu creates a nested group
 * Selecting two groups, then right-clicking displays an option to merge the selected groups, rather than nesting them